 Also, the beaches directly in the city are mostly clean, and due to their length, you can almost always find a spot – even in summer.

-If you travel a bit outside of Valencia, you can visit even more secluded bays that you almost have to yourself.
+If you travel a bit outside of Valencia, you can visit even more secluded bays that you’ll have almost entirely to yourself.

 The Beaches of Barcelona

-Barcelona’s city beach makes an excellent option for a walk or a drink on the beach.
+Barcelona’s city beach makes for a great spot for a walk or a drink by the sea.
 Unfortunately, it tends to get very, very crowded here, especially during the summer months.

-However, if you don’t want to spend your beach day alone, you’ll meet new people super fast.
-Be it playing volleyball or other events that take place daily.
+However, if you don’t want to spend your beach day alone, you’ll meet new people super fast – be it playing volleyball or joining one of the other events that take place daily.
 There is always something going on at the beaches of Barcelona.

 Culture

 Both Valencian culture and Catalan culture are full of exciting traditions.
-Especially during the weekends, you can experience a variety of things in both cities – be it dance performances, the Catalan Castellers, or similar.
+Especially on weekends, you can experience a variety of things in both cities – be it dance performances, the Catalan Castellers, or similar events.

 Language